 Can you really get a nursing degree online?
 The short answer is an emphatic yes!
-You can get a variety of nursing degrees online, from a Bachelor of Science in Nursing to a Doctor of Nursing Practice.
+It is possible to get a nursing degree online.
+You can earn a variety of nursing degrees online from Ohio State, ranging from a Bachelor of Science in Nursing to a Doctor of Nursing Practice.

 We sat down with Alice Teall, an Instructor of Clinical Practice in the Master of Science in Nursing (Family Nurse Practitioner specialty), to learn more about what it's really like to attend nursing school online.

-She broke down our question into three parts:
+She broke down our question into four parts:

 There are many misconceptions when it comes to online learning.
 One of those misconceptions is that online learning is an isolating experience.
 Teall counters that by developing an online community in her courses where her students can actively learn together.